Zowe-Java-SDK/ZosShell/README.md

 Project provides a UI shell command prompt that allows you to manipulate datasets and its members.
 The shell performs the following linux commands:

     cat
-    cd
-    ls <arg> - where arg is a dataset value or empty ls -l
+    cd <arg>                 - where arg is a dataset value or empty ls <arg>                 - where arg is a dataset value or empty ls -l <arg>              - where arg is a dataset value or empty ps
-    ps
     ps <arg>                 - where arg is a task/job name
     pwd
     uname
     whoami